bushranajeeb/Linear-Regression/README.md

 # Machine-Learning-by-Stanford-University
-This repository contains all the programming exercises of Machine Learning by Stanford course by Coursera
+This repository contains all the programming exercises of Machine Learning by Stanford University course by Coursera